ossia/score-docs/docs/reference-manual/devices/library/serial-device.md

 If a specific parameter must *not* be coalesced, but always sent, one can simply set `critical: true` on the node.
 One will generally want to use coalescing on parameters such as lights, drives, or anything that more-or-less maps to an electrical voltage, and not for parameters that would trigger the start of an action.

+In case messages use the OSC feature, then non-critical messages will get coalesced as a single bundle.

 ## Examples